-In September 2016, Samchem Lubricants was appointed authorised B2B distributor for Shell's range of lubricants in the east coast states of Pahang, Terengganu and Kelantan.
-Warehouses were set up in Kuantan, Kota Baru and Mentakab to support sales activities in this new business.
-By mid-2017, the appointment was extended to cover the northern states of Perlis, Kedah, Penang and Perak.
-Business activities in the northern states are supported by existing infrastructure in Ipoh and Penang which had shifted to bigger premises to accommodate additional storage requirements.
+In 2016, Samchem Lubricants was appointed authorised B2B distributor for Shell's range of lubricants in the east coast states of Pahang, Terengganu and Kelantan.
+Warehouses were immediately set up in Kuantan, Kota Baru and Mentakab for product storage, shortening delivery lead-time, being closer to the major industrial clusters in these 3 states.

+In 2017, the distributorship was extended to cover the northern states of Perlis, Kedah, Penang and Perak.
+Samchem Lubricants effectively distributes products to the northern half of Peninsular Malaysia, supported by existing Samchem operations in Ipoh and Penang.
+With additional manpower, both operations were re-located to bigger premises and warehouses to accommodate sales and sales support personnel and storage requirements.